sal-medstats/ctru/readme.md

 ### `table_summary()`

-* Function to summarise specified measurements by specified subset.
+* Function to summarise specified measurements (numerical/continuous and factor variables are handled) by the specified subset and time points.
-* N/Mean/SD/Min/Max/Median/IQR reported for specified variables for the specified grouping.
+* For numerical/continuous variables N/Mean/SD/Min/Max/Median/IQR reported for specified variables for the specified grouping.
+* For factor variables that are reported numbers and proportions are reported for the specified variables.

 #### ToDo